 ‘We must absolutely continue to prioritise rapid cuts in greenhouse gas emissions, but we will also have to use these GGR methods to achieve international climate goals and steward the planet for future generations.’

-The report states that while the UK’s first priority must be to maintain efforts to rapidly cut greenhouse gas emissions, GGR technologies have a role to play in counteracting emissions from aviation and agriculture, where the scope to completely reduce emissions is limited.
+The report states that, while the UK’s first priority must be to maintain efforts to rapidly cut greenhouse gas emissions, GGR technologies have a role to play in counteracting emissions from aviation and agriculture, where the scope to completely reduce emissions is limited.
 However, to meet climate targets significant action is essential – starting now.
-Bringing the UK to net-zero emissions in 2050 will require annual removal of an estimated 130 megatonnes of CO2, even with stringent reductions in emissions.
+Bringing the UK to net-zero emissions by 2050 will require annual removal of large amounts of CO2, even with stringent reductions in emissions.

 The report also considers the global picture and outlines a scenario in which a portfolio of GGR technologies can be implemented together to achieve carbon removal across the world by 2100 to meet the goals of the Paris Agreement.
 Biological solutions like planting trees will become saturated by the end of the century, and other GGR technologies will need to be developed and used in the longer term.